 Texas Violent Death Reporting System

-For more information on which counties TVDRS covers, take a look at the expansion map below.
+For more information on which counties TVDRS covers, see the expansion map below.

-Help Decision Makers and Programs improve comprehensive violence prevention efforts to maximize benefits.
+Then we Share Data and help public health professionals improve comprehensive violence prevention efforts and maximize benefits.

 Linking Data to Save Lives